-Providing resources and training to bodies within the Engineering Society.

 Maintaining and overseeing communications equipment.

 Managing the content of the EngSoc website and social media accounts.

+Maintaining Society archives

-Composing the All-Eng newsletter.
+Composing the All-Eng newsletter weekly.

+To ensure that the EngSoc Council meetings are livestreamed.

-Performing the budgetary planning for the communications portfolio.
+To manage the Adobe licenses for the Society

+To maintain the Society’s television in the ILC.

-Assisting the Elections Committee with marketing during the General Election.
+Assisting and acting as an ex-officio member of the Elections Committee with marketing during the General Election.

-Submitting a transition report at the end of their term.
+To perform all budgetary planning necessary in the portfolio.

-The Director of Communications shall be the Chair of the hiring panel for the Communications Team Managers.
+The Director of Communications shall submit a transition report by the end of Week 8 of the second semester (Ref. γ.E.3).

 Director of Human Resources

 (Ref.
-By-Law 8.B.10)
+By-Law 8.B.11)

-The Director of Human Resources shall be the main point of contact for hiring and performance reviews of both volunteer and hired positions in the Society.
+The Director of Human Resources shall be the main point of contact for hiring, training, feedback and performance reviews of both volunteer and hired positions in the Society.

-The Director of Human Resources shall represent EngSoc Human Resources to the Engineering Society Executive.

-The Director of Human Resources shall report to the Vice-President (Student Affairs).
+The Director of Human Resources shall report to the Vice-President (Finance & Administration).

-The Director of Human Resources shall have direct responsibility and over the following elements of the Society:
+The Director of Human Resources shall be responsible for the following:

-The Human Resources Officer(s)
+The Human Resources Deputy(s)

-The Director of Human Resources shall be responsible for:
+The specific duties of the Director of Human Resources are as follows:

-Delivering hiring training to EngSoc volunteers and staff who will be sitting on hiring panels once per semester
+Delivering hiring training to EngSoc volunteers and staff who will be sitting on hiring panels once per academic year.

 Delivering training related to general EngSoc information and management to all Engineering Society staff and volunteers once per work term.

+Overseeing all hiring activities through Breezy including:

+Approval of postings and written questions in accordance with hiring policy (Ref. γ).

+Ensuring status of postings are up to date.

+Enforcement of hiring policy and the hiring processas outlined in γ.

 Working with the Director of Social Issues to deliver EDIIAS training to all Engineering Society staff and volunteers once per work term.

-Working with the Human Resource Officer(s) to plan and execute the fall and winter hiring fairs, as well as exploring new ways of reaching students who have previously held positions in the Engineering Society.
+Working with the Human Resource Deputys) to plan and execute the fall and winter hiring fairs, as well as exploring new ways of reaching students who have previously held positions in the Engineering Society.

-Working with the Human Resource Officer(s) to collect feedback on how the Engineering Society should be improved to cater more to the student body.
+Working with the Human Resource Deputy(s) to collect feedback on how the Engineering Society should be improved to cater more to the student body.

-Facilitate the collection of applications for groups within the Society.

 Organize and store hiring notes.

-Administering Staff Chats to EngSoc Service managers, staff, and volunteer positions as listed below but not limited to:
+Administering Staff Chats when required to EngSoc Service managers, staff, and volunteer positions as listed below but not limited to:

 Science Quest